pkivolowitz/CSC3510-S-2023/install.md

 ### Adding a QEMU alias (Windows)

-Edit the file that your terminal runs at launch.
+In Ubuntu / WSL, edit the file that your terminal runs at launch.
 This will be `~/.bashrc`.

 Add this line to the bottom of the file.